kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 ## Mapping C4 and code structure

-- To simplify we map the 4 levels of C4 in the code structure
+- To simplify, we map the 4 levels of C4 in the code structure

 - Level 1
   - System context = big picture of how the system interacts with users and